marko328/Promise-for-beginners/README.md

 Vue or any other framework is knowledge of asynchronous programming, which includes callbacks, promises and async/await.
  In this repo you can see how we can use Promise in our projects.

-*For those who dont know; Wait for two secons for letters to show up.
+*For those who dont know; Wait for two seconds for letters to show up.